Every picture or description is current as of the date shown. This page was last updated on 11/20/11 09:49 AM

 Please keep in mind, there is no "shelter" for you to visit to meet all the rabbits or pets.
 Rabbits and other pets are kept in foster homes, some an hour or more away from San Fernando Valley, CA. If you are interested in adopting, please fill out an application.
 After reviewing your application, and talking with you on the phone, you will be invited to meet the rabbits or small pets who will best fit in with your family.
 (It can be hard to coordinate foster homes to show up at the same time, we will do everything in our power to accommodate you so that you can meet everyone you are interested in adopting.)

 Rescued from Death Row means the rabbit or small pet was rescued directly out of an animal control facility that euthanizes if pets are not adopted.
 By saving a rabbit with this notation, you help make it possible for the rescue to take in another rabbit directly from the Death Row shelters.
-Thankfully, in 2006, the shelters have become much more willing to keep rabbits for longer.
-They are still in danger however, because there is only so much cage space, but while there is space, the shelter staff is not euthanizing them as quickly.
+Thankfully, in 2006, the shelters became much more willing to keep rabbits for longer.
+Rabbits are still in danger however, because there is only so much cage space, but while there is space, the shelter staff is not euthanizing them as quickly.

 To view the guinea pigs for adoption, click here!